iamnbutler/iamnbutler.github.io/content/projects/fig-gen.md

 ## Generative Art with Figma & Automator

-Exploring the new Automator plugin for Figma.
-I thought exploring a minimal generative series using pixels and mapping equations would be a fun way to try it out.
+I spent the evening exploring the new Automator plugin for Figma from [Jordan Singer](https://twitter.com/jsngr).
+I thought a minimal generative series using pixels and mapping equations would be a fun way to try it out.

 ![Some select screens from my automation explorations](https://res.cloudinary.com/yaminateo/image/upload/v1636435580/project/fig-gen/gen-grid_2x_d5gs3h.png)